 Summer Leadership Programs (SLPs) are an enriching part of the accounting recruitment process.
 The most common questions about SLPs are answered below.
-It's important to note that each accounting firm has a unique SLP schedule and selection process.
+It's important to note that each accounting firm has a unique SLP schedule, format, and selection process.
 What is a Summer Leadership Program?

-Summer Leadership Programs are 2-3 day, invitation-only conferences, hosted during the work week by the accounting firms in their local offices.
-Accounting majors attend SLPs during the summer before their senior year (sophomores, some SLPs are looking for you!).
+Summer Leadership Programs are 1-3 day, invitation-only conferences, hosted during the work week by the accounting firms virtually or in their local offices.
+Accounting majors commonly attend SLPs during the summer before their senior year (sophomores, many SLPs are looking for you!).
 The programs are structured to include a mix of career development, firm education, networking and team-building events.
 Not only will you learn more about the firm and accounting profession, but you will have FUN!

 Does every firm host an SLP?